 All of these play an important role in earning an on-campus interview and potential admission.
 However, ICO recognizes that the “numbers side” of your application is not the only indicator of success.
 We are looking for well-rounded, highly motivated, passionate candidates- not just top academic performers.
 Many of these traits are explored during Interview Day.

 Like with all optometry schools in the United States, applicants to ICO must apply through the Optometry Centralized Application Service (OptomCAS).
-OptomCAS opens for applications on June 30, 2021.
-If you are interested in applying to ICO for 2021 entry, your OptomCAS application will be available.
-ICO’s application deadline will be February 15, 2021.
+OptomCAS opens for applications on June 28, 2020.
+If you are interested in applying to ICO for Fall 2021, be sure to submit your OptomCas application by May 1, 2021.

 ICO has rolling admissions.
 We encourage applicants to complete applications early in the cycle as seats in the Entering Class fill up quickly.
 Scholarship opportunities are also given out on a rolling, first-come, first-served basis.